-Does their claim to be sustainable player in the accommodation sector actually make them sustainable?
+Does their claim to be sustainable player in the green accommodation sector actually make them sustainable?
 Absolutely not.
 Sustainability in hotels incorporates hundreds of factors and goes lightyears further than recycling and LED bulbs.

 Do we even know for sure that this hotel is actually implementing their claims before we book?
 No we don’t.
 Unfortunately, we can’t always trust hotels to tell us about what they’re up to.
 Vague information, a lack of facts, and initiatives that seem pretty commonplace are all alarming signs of hotel greenwashing.

 A third-party is then absolutely necessary when learning about which hotels are doing great things and which are not.